Terms of Engagement

 8. Force majeure

-(a) Give to the other party written notice as soon as possible but within 5 Business Days after becoming aware of the Event or likelihood of the Event, providing details of the nature, expected duration and effect of the Event, and keep the other party informed of any changes in the nature of the cause and of the cessation of the Event; and
+8.2 A party which wishes to rely on cl 8.1 shall give to the other party written notice as soon as possible but within 5 Business Days after becoming aware of the Event or likelihood of the Event, providing details of the nature, expected duration and effect of the Event, and keep the other party informed of any changes in the nature of the cause and of the cessation of the Event; and use its reasonable endeavours to mitigate the effects of the Event and to perform its obligations under this agreement within the time specified, despite the Event.

 8.3 Cl 8.1 does not excuse a party from any obligation to make a payment when it falls due under this agreement.